Author: Bruce Pagano II (Page 2 of 50)

 Calling All Pastors

 To be clear, I’m not only, or even primarily, addressing sexual abuse in the church.
 I want to speak more broadly to other, sometimes less obvious, spiritual abuse and harm that causes religious trauma.
 This includes the seemingly harmless, and often presented as good, teachings about authority and submission.
-Often these teachings bare many of the same elements and results as grooming.
+Often, these teachings bear many of the same elements and results as grooming.
 For this series of posts, I’ll refer to these teachings and the culture they produce as spiritual grooming.
+To clarify what I mean when I reference spiritual grooming, this is my working definition: Spiritual Grooming is a manipulative process used by spiritual leaders or those in positions of spiritual authority to exploit their influence over an individual.
+This process involves building trust, emotional connection, and dependence on spiritual guidance in a way that makes the individual vulnerable to abuse, control, or harm.
+Spiritual grooming can occur knowingly or unknowingly and often blurs the lines between spiritual care and exploitation.
+It creates a power dynamic where the individual may feel obligated to submit to harmful behaviors under the guise of spiritual obedience or faithfulness, making it difficult for them to recognize or resist abuse.
 Additionally, we’ll define spiritual abuse and harm as “when someone uses spiritual or religious beliefs to hurt, scare or control another person.”

 Because abuse within the Church is serious and widespread, we need to understand the problem in a nuanced way.
 We also need to find ways to take urgent action.
 The Guidepost Solutions report makes clear that Christian leaders can no longer dismiss the prevalence of abuse within the Church.
 Pastors must understand how the implicit trust connected to their position creates fertile ground for abuse and harm.
-In realizing this, they must reconsider how and what they are teaching regarding topics like authority and submission.
-In the following accompanying blog posts, we’ll explore the issue deeper and consider some ways forward.
+In realizing this, they must reconsider how and what they teach regarding authority and submission.
+In the following blog posts, we’ll explore the issue deeper and consider some ways forward.

 This is part three in a three-part series on spiritual grooming, harm, and abuse.
 You can read parts two HERE and three HERE.